paghdv/advanced_lane_finding/readme.md

 ### Example output

-To obtain the output I use th polyfit function from opencv to paint the lane in a warped image and then warped back to the current view by using the inverse perspective transform.
+To obtain the output I use the `polyfit` function from opencv to paint the lane in a warped image and then warped back to the current view by using the inverse perspective transform.
 An example of the result can be seen in the following image:

 ![alt text][image6]